British Academy Games Award for Artistic Achievement

 The British Academy Video Games Award for Artistic Achievement is an award presented annually by the British Academy of Film and Television Arts (BAFTA).
 It is given "for demonstrating exceptional visual art across all genres".

 The award was first presented at the 2nd British Academy Games Awards in 2005 to Half-Life 2 under the name Art Direction.
 The following year it was awarded as Artistic Achievement and has been presented under that name ever since.
 As developers, Ubisoft Montreal hold the record for most nominations, with seven, as well as most nominations without a win.
 Media Molecule and Thatgamecompany are the only developers to have won the category twice.
-The most nominated publishers are Sony Interactive Entertainment, who have thirty three and six wins.
+The most nominated publisher is Sony Interactive Entertainment, who has thirty-five and seven wins.
 Electronic Arts and Xbox Game Studios are tied for most nominations without a win, with seven.

-The current holder of the award is Neva by Nomada Studios, which won at the 21st British Academy Games Awards in 2025.
+The current holder of the award is Death Stranding 2: On the Beach by Kojima Productions, published by Sony Interactive Entertainment which won at the 22nd British Academy Games Awards in 2026.